Hyundai Ioniq Electric Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hyundai Ioniq Electric are $1,300 a year including full coverage.
-Comprehensive insurance costs on average $240, collision insurance costs $446, and liability is $456.
-Buying just liability costs around $508 a year, and insurance for high-risk drivers costs $2,826 or more.
-Teenage drivers pay the highest rates at up to $5,010 a year.
+U.S. average insurance rates for a Hyundai Ioniq Electric are $1,300 a year for full coverage.
+Comprehensive insurance costs on average $240 each year, collision insurance costs $446, and liability insurance is $456.
+Liability-only coverage costs around $508 a year, and high-risk coverage costs $2,826 or more.
+Teen drivers pay the highest rates at up to $5,010 a year.

 Average premium for full coverage: $1,300